MicrosoftDocs/WSL/WSL/interop.md

 > Available in Windows Insider builds 17063 and later.

-Enviornment variables are an important tool for developers in both Windows and Linux.
-Prior to 17063, however, the only Windows environment variable that WSL had access to was `PATH` (so you could launch Win32 executables from under WSL).
-While that was useful, developers often need to share other environment variables.
+Prior to 17063, only Windows environment variable that WSL could access was `PATH` (so you could launch Win32 executables from under WSL).

-in 17063, we introduced an environmental variable for WSL named `WSLENV`.
-It's interesting because it's a list defining which enviornment variables to share.
+Starting in 17063, WSL and Windows share `WSLPATH`, a special environment variable created to bridge Windows and Linux distros running on WSL.

+Properties of `WSLENV`:

-WSLENV is shared; it exists in both Windows and WSL environments.
-A user sets the value of WSLENV to a concatenation of several other already-defined environment vars, each suffixed with a slash followed by flags to specify how the value should be translated.
+* It is shared; it exists in both Windows and WSL environments.

-An example definition could be something like this:
-WSLENV=HOME/w:GOPATH/l:TMPDIR/p
+* It is a list of enviornment variables to share between Windows and WSL.
+* It can format environment variables to work well in Windows and WSL.

-There are four flags you can use to influence how they’re translated.
-Let’s walk through each:  \
+There are four flags available in `WSLENV` to influence how that environemnt variable is translated.

+`WSLENV` flags:

-* /p - translates the path between WSL paths and Win32 paths.
-Notice in the example below how we set the var in WSL, add it to WSLENV with the ‘/p’ flag, and then read the variable from cmd.exe and the path translates accordingly.
+* `/p` - translates the path between WSL/Linux style paths and Win32 paths.

-* /l - This flag indicates the value is a list of paths.
-In WSL, it is a colon-delimited list.
-In Win32, it is a semicolon-delimited list.
-See in the example below how PATHLIST is appropriately converted to a semi-colon separated list.
+* `/l` - indicates the environment variable is a list of paths.

-* /u - This flag indicates the value should only be included when invoking WSL from Win32.
-In the example below, we set FORWSL from cmd and it will show up in WSL.
+* `/u` - indicates that this enviornment variable should only be included when running WSL from Win32.

-Notice how it does not convert the path automatically—we need to specify the /p flag to do this.
-We can combine flags and do just that:

-* /w - This flag indicates the value should only be included when invoking Win32 from WSL.
+* `/w` - indicates that this enviornment variable should only be included when running Win32 from WSL.

+Flags can be combined as needed.

 ## Disable Interop